wangjinlong9788/DigitRecognitionSVM/README.md

 Use Histogram of Oriented Gradients (HOG) as feature vectors.

+We have to find the HOG Descriptor of each cell.
+For that, we find Sobel derivatives of each cell in X and Y direction.
+Then find their magnitude and direction of gradient at each pixel.
+This gradient is quantized to 16 integer values.
+Divide this image to four sub-squares.
+For each sub-square, calculate the histogram of direction (16 bins) weighted with their magnitude.
+So each sub-square gives you a vector containing 16 values.
+Four such vectors (of four sub-squares) together gives us a feature vector containing 64 values.
+This is the feature vector we use to train our data.

 The local object appearance and shape within an image can be described by the distribution of intensity gradients or edge directions.

 Define E[(x−c)^k] as the moment of k order about x.